 Lack of armour is a benefit.
 Armour would be paid for with impaired versatility.
 In any case, Springer’s main purpose is to carry casualties and cargo between relatively safe helipads and base facilities.

-So that confirms the requirement is to shuttle between a HLS and FOB, via a relatively safe lane and that high levels of mine protection, for example, is not a key requirement.
-Self evidently, some degree of ballistic protection is required, as is the ability to self load a tonne.
+So that confirms the requirement is to shuttle between an HLS and FOB, via a relatively safe lane and that high levels of mine protection, for example, is not a key requirement.
+Self evidently, some degree of ballistic protection is required, as is the ability to self-load a tonne.

 One might be forgiven for wondering if the ability to moves pallets of ammunition, food, water and other materials from one location to another is not something that is fundamental to air assault operations and might have been thought about before.